ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 `my-video-player.html` is the inner document loaded inside the frame that plays the video.
 This document must include and bootstrap [an integration script](#integration) so that the AMP document including the `<amp-video-iframe>` can coordinate the video's playback.

-### <a id="vendors"></a> For third-party video vendors
+### <a id="vendors"></a> Third-party video vendors

-If you're a vendor that does _not_ provide a [custom video player component](../../spec/amp-video-interface.md), you can use `amp-video-iframe` to allow AMP document authors to embed video provided through your service.
+If you're a vendor that does _not_ provide a [custom video player component](../../spec/amp-video-interface.md), you can integrate with AMP in the form of an `amp-video-iframe` configuration, so authors can embed video provided through your service.

+Note: For most video providers, `amp-video-iframe` provides enough tools for common playback actions (see [methods](#method) and [events](#postEvent)).
+Refer to the [vendor player spec](../../spec/amp-3p-video.md) for more details on whether you can use `amp-video-iframe` or you should build a third-party player component instead.

-By hosting a generic [integration document](#integration) that can reference videos with URL parameters, authors don't need to provide the inner player document themselves, but only include an `<amp-video-iframe>` tag in the AMP document:
+As a vendor, you can serve a generic [integration document](#integration) that references provided videos via URL parameters.
+AMP authors who use your video service only need to include an `<amp-video-iframe>` tag in their documents:

 ```html
 <!--